harsh-ps-2003/pikachu/README.md

 A multi-dimensional asynchronous Byzantine Fault Tolerant non-persistent in-memory Distributed Hash Table implementation.

+### Demo

+To start the bootstrap node, run `cargo run start-bootstrap -p 8001`.
+Check whether the bootstrap node is working properly or not by curling the gRPC server of the bootstrap node -
+`lsof -i :8001`.

 ### System Design

 Its not crash fault tolerant.